qooxdoo/qooxdoo/qooxdoo/documentation/manual/source/pages/core/oo_feature_summary.rst

 .. note::

-    If the feature of accessing previously defined members is not absolutely neccessary, *the ``defer`` should *not* be used in the class definition*.
+    If the feature of accessing previously defined members is not absolutely necessary, ``defer`` **should not be used** in the class definition.
 It is missing some important capabilities compared to the regular members definition and it cannot take advantage of many crucial features of the build process (documentation, optimization, etc.).

 ::